MultithreadCorner/Hydra/docs/containers.rst

 These containers store data using [SoA]_ layout and provides a STL-vector compliant interface.

 The best way to understand how these containers operates is to visualize them as a table, there each row corresponds to a entry and each column to a dimension.
-The design of ``hydra::multivector`` and ``hydra::multiarray`` makes possible to iterate over the container to access a complete row or to iterate over one or more columns to access only the data of interest in a given entry.
+The design of ``hydra::multivector`` and ``hydra::multiarray`` makes possible to iterate over the container to access a complete row or to iterate over one or more columns to access only the data of interest in a given entry, without to load the entire row.

-When the user iterates over the whole container, each entry (row) is returned as a .
+When the user iterates over the whole container, each entry (row) is returned as a ``hydra::tuple``.
 If the user iterates over one single column, the entries have the type of the column.
-If two or more columns are accessed, entry's data is returned as a  ``hydra::tuple``.
-Hydra's multi-dimensional containers can how any type of data per dimension, but there is not real gain using these containers for describing dimensions with non-POD data.
+If two or more columns are accessed, entry's data is returned as again as  ``hydra::tuple`` containing only the elements of interest.
+Hydra's multi-dimensional containers can hold any type of data per dimension, but there is not real gain using these containers for describing dimensions with non-POD data.

 Both containers can store the state of arbitrary objects and perform type conversions on-the-fly, using suitable overloaded iterators and ``push_back()`` methods.